 What are the standard overdraft practices that come with my account?
 We do authorize and pay overdrafts for the following types of transactions:

 - Checks and other transactions made using your checking account number

 - Recurring debit card transactions

-After 8/15/2010, we do not authorize and pay overdrafts for the following types of transactions unless you ask us to (see below):
+After 8/15/2010, we do not authorize and pay overdrafts on consumer accounts for the following types of transactions unless you ask us to (see below):